homemade applesauce in a glass serving cup on an apple themed tablecloth

 Making your own homemade applesauce

 There are some things we are so used to seeing in packaged form we never consider making it at home.
 I think applesauce is like that.
-But you might want to try making some.
-It’s really easy to make at home and worth the little bit of time it takes.
-I made my first batch of homemade applesauce in cooking class in school, just a few and a few more years ago.
+But you can make it yourself.
+It’s really easy and well worth the little bit of time it takes.
+I made my first batch of homemade applesauce in cooking class at school, just a few and a few more years ago.

 Why bother making it?